 If you need any further assistance or clarifications, feel free to contact Utah’s Superior Asphalt, LC today for professional asphalt maintenance help.

-What is Chip Seal and What is it Used For?
+What is mastic and when is it used?